stormpath/stormpath-documentation/source/auth_n.rst

 """"""""""""""""""""""""""""""""""
 To see how to validate tokens with the Stormpath REST API, let's go back to the example where a user has already generated an access token.

-To recap, we have done the following:
+To recap, you have done the following:

-1. Sent a POST to ``https://api.stormpath.com/v1/applications/$YOUR_APPLICATION_ID/oauth/token`` with a body that included information about the OAuth Grant Type we wanted, as well as our user's username and password.
+1. Sent a POST to ``https://api.stormpath.com/v1/applications/$YOUR_APPLICATION_ID/oauth/token`` with a body that included information about the OAuth Grant Type you wanted, as well as your user's username and password.
 2. Received back an **Access Token Response**, which contained - among other things - an **Access Token** in JWT format.

 The user now attempts to access a secured resource by passing the ``access_token`` JWT value from the Access Token Response in the ``Authorization`` header: